 In fall 2017, we met with Albertans and indigenous communities across the province to understand how they wanted companies to engage with them about proposed energy development.

-We hosted several public engagement sessions across the province to gather feedback on how to update our participant involvement requirements under IDA.
+We hosted several public engagement sessions across the province to gather feedback on how to update our public involvement requirements under IDA.
 If you weren’t able to attend a session, check out the session event summaries.

 The Participant Involvement Advisory Panel reviewed the feedback from the public engagement sessions and provided us with advice on how to update our public involvement requirements.